naver/billboard.js/README.md

 ### Themes
 > [!NOTE]
-> If you want to apply themes, simply load one of the theme css file provided instead of the default css file.
+> If you want to apply themes, simply load one of the theme css files provided instead of the default css file.
 > - [Screenshot Preview](https://github.com/naver/billboard.js/wiki/Themes)